-She called me and asked me, “What will it take to have you exclusively with us?”
+A few months go by, and I receive a phone call from someone of extremely high importance in Gym B’s company.
+Let’s just say she was right below the CEO.
+She called me and asked me, “What will it take to have you exclusively with us (Gym B)?”
 She proceeded to say that because I was so successful with my classes, Gym B wanted to offer to pay for my education to become a personal trainer.
-Now, this was a huge decision to make because I was already a 3rd year Biology major at CSUN, with my heart set on going to medical school.
+Now, this was a huge decision to make because I was already a 3rd-year Biology major at CSUN, with my heart set on going to medical school.

 But I did, and I loved it.
+So so so much.

 I quickly moved through the levels of Personal Trainer status (1-3), to Master Trainer, and finally to Assistant Fitness Manager within a year or so...

-Then the entire world stopped with Covid-19.
+But then the entire world stopped with Covid.

 The nine months prior to my layoff, I was unknowingly building something great, and it was time for me to officially file as a legal business when I got the news I would no longer be branded to someone else's company.